Liuqiran/liuqiran.github.io/content/en/2025-06-general-santos-city/index.md

 Sorry for my so could letter, and my penmanship.
 But I want to say Thank you so much, you taught me something.
 You are a Blessing.

 See you somewhere, else, take care "Amping permi" in Bisaya.
 Have a good rest!
-Read your Bible everyday, that world help you a lot.
+Read your Bible everyday, that would help you a lot.
 If you don't know the answer; ASK HIM through his word.

 <p style="text-align: right">
 Truly the servant of the Lord<br>